UL-FRI-NLP-Course-2022-23/nlp-course-team-bdo/README.md

 ### The interim/final report and presentation folders ###

-Containing the intermediate and final reports and the presentation of the project.
+Containing the proposal, intermediate and final reports and the presentation of the project.